General Grade information

 Is there a limit to the number of Passed/Not Passed classes I take in one quarter?

-There is no limit to the number of courses you take P/NP in a given quarter (provided that you do not intend to apply the courses to your major or minor).
+• There is no limit to the number of courses you take P/NP in a given quarter (provided that you do not intend to apply the courses to your major or minor).
 However, remember that at the time of graduation, at least 120 or two-thirds of your UCSB units must be taken for a letter-grade.

 If I've completed everything for my major but want to take extra courses in that department, do those have to be for a letter grade too?

-Students who take major or minor courses in excess of minimum major or minor requirements may elect the P/NP grading option for those courses.
+• Students who take major or minor courses in excess of minimum major or minor requirements may elect the P/NP grading option for those courses.

 New Retroactive Grade Option Change FAQ

 The Retroactive Grade Option Change policy is an important tool available to students as they transition to UC Santa Barbara.
-The new policy is intended to help students make a successful transition to UCSB instruction while allowing them some security in knowing that the campus understands that learning to manage UC expectations is a process.
+The new policy is intended to help first-year students make a successful transition to UCSB instruction while allowing them some security in knowing that the campus understands that learning to manage UC expectations is a process.

-1. Can I change any grade that I earned a C- or lower to a NP?
+2. Can I change any grade that I earned a C- or lower to a NP?

-2. Can I change my grade option if I was under Academic Review (i.e. on academic probation) during the quarter?
+3. Can I change my grade option if I was under Academic Review (i.e. on academic probation) during the quarter?

-3. How do I retroactively change my grade option in GOLD.
+4. How do I retroactively change my grade option in GOLD.

 • Go into “My Schedule” in GOLD and use the dropdown to select the previous term.
 If the “Grade Change Option” is available to you, the “Modify” button will be activated.
-If the change is not available, it will be dimmed / grayed out.
+If the change is not available, it will be dimmed/grayed out.

-4. How long do I have to decide whether I want to change my grade option?
+5. How long do I have to decide whether I want to change my grade option?

-5. How many terms will I have the retroactive grade change option available to me?
+6. How many terms will I have the retroactive grade change option available to me?

 • Students will have access to the retroactive change option for their first three, regular terms of enrollment, regardless of when those terms start and whether they are completed in succession, not including summer.

-6. Once I make the change, can I change my grade back?
+7. Once I make the change, can I change my grade back?

-• No. You will only be able to make one change.
-Once the change has been made to NP, it will be locked into the system and you will not be able to change the grade option for that class again.
+• You will only be able to make one change.
+Once the change has been made to NP, your record will be updated and you will not be able to change the grade option for that class again.
+For this reason, you must consult with an L&S advisor to discuss your situation and best choices.

-7. Will changing my grading option impact my Financial Aid?
+8. Will changing my grading option impact my Financial Aid?

 • Students who receive Veterans Benefits may have to return a portion of their aid if they have a NP on their record.
 They should consult with the Veterans Benefits officer in the Financial Aid Office before making any change to their record.

-8. If I receive a C- in a class should I automatically change it to a NP?
+9. If I receive a C- in a class should I automatically change it to a NP?

 • Yes.
 However, if you are on veterans benefits you should consult with the VA Benefits Coordinator to make sure you are aware of any implications to your financial aid.